ksehrawat/Machine-Learning-Practical-Application-1/README.md

 print(data.head().to_markdown(index=False, numalign="left", stralign="left"))

 ```
+# Dataset Analysis for missing or problematic data

 ```python
 # Print the count and percentage of missing values for each column
 missing_values = data.isnull().sum()